South Korea to ban cryptocurrency traders from using anonymous bank accounts

 SEOUL (Reuters) - South Korea will ban the use of anonymous bank accounts in cryptocurrency trading from Jan.
 30, regulators said on Tuesday in a widely telegraphed move designed to stop virtual coins from being used for money laundering and other crimes.

+“The government is still discussing whether an outright ban is needed or not, internally,” a government official who declined to be named said after Tuesday’s briefing.

+Over the past month, government statements have underscored differences between the Justice Ministry, which has pushed for a more hardline approach, and regulators who have shown a reluctance to enforce an outright ban.

-Local cryptocurrency traders will not be allowed to make deposits into their virtual currency exchange wallets unless the names on their bank accounts matches the account name in cryptocurrency exchanges, Kim Yong-beom, vice chairman of the Financial Services Commission told a news conference in Seoul.
+Starting Jan.
+30, cryptocurrency traders in South Korea will not be allowed to make deposits into their virtual currency exchange wallets unless the names on their bank accounts matches the account name in cryptocurrency exchanges, Kim Yong-beom, vice chairman of the Financial Services Commission told a news conference in Seoul.

-Tuesday’s announcement follows a string of warnings from global policymakers about cryptocurrency trading, including those from South Korea’s chief financial regulator last week who said the government may consider shutting down domestic virtual currency exchanges.
+“Everyone knew this was coming, as the government already said they will enforce the real-name system before.
+Rather, I can see this as a chance to go in, not out.
+I don’t see any reason to take my money out,” said a local bitcoin investor who only agreed to be identified by his family name Ahn.

 The regulator has previously said it will come up with detailed guidelines for local banks to properly identify its clients by their real names in cryptocurrency transactions.